As Abra grows, so does our user base; with this growth comes users from all levels of technological proficiency.

 Protect your mobile device

 Secure your phone with a password.
-Remember that your phone is part of the security chain and it is what connects you to your crypto wallet.
-So create some defensible space around your phone and treat it like one part of the key to the vault where you store your cryptocurrency keys.
+Remember that your phone is part of the security chain and what connects you to your crypto wallet.
+Create some defensible space around your phone and treat it like one part of the key to the vault where you store your cryptocurrency keys.

 Along those lines, keep your phone in your possession at all times.
 Again, your phone is now part of your crypto custody chain, so treat it like a set of keys.

-And while we are still on the topic of phones — make sure you know where your phone came from.
+Speaking of phones, make sure you know where your phone came from!
 Buying a second-hand phone off the internet or using a jailbroken phone is not advised.
-You want a phone where you know its full security history and have confidence that you are the only one in complete control of what’s going on behind the scenes.
+You want to know its' full security history and have confidence that you are the only one in complete control of what’s going on behind the scenes.

 Always mind your hardware ports.
 One of the biggest risks and simplest ways to breach a phone’s security is through a hardware port.
 To ensure safety, consider disabling hardware ports and at least be aware of your external hardware connections.